Jarmos-san/hugo-blog/content/posts/reviewing-popular-static-site-generators.md

 The GraphQL API powers Gatsby to source data from anywhere.
 Need your Markdown files sourced from a web-based CMS then Gastby got you covered?
 Or is sourcing your content from the file-system your preference?
 Then Gatsby got you covered there as well!

 So, if you're inexperienced working with backend systems, look no further.
-Heck, there're even tutorials to hook up a Firebase database to your Gatsby Blog & you're good to go.
+Heck, there're even [tutorials][How to Deploy a Gatsby Static Website to Google Firebase] to hook up a Firebase database to your Gatsby Blog & you're good to go.
 No longer do you've to set up backend servers & what not.
 All you've to do is stick to what you're already good at, if you're a frontend developer.

 But things don't end here either!
 The Gatsby ecosystem brings in more goodies for the user.
 It's plugin system & wide-range of available themes is incomparable.
 With the wide range of available themes & an extensive plugin system, what you could do with your blog is limitless.